Nordic Investment Bank: Strategy

 In addition, NIB offers sustainability-linked loans that provide financial incentives to help companies reach their sustainability objectives.
 The Bank acquires the funds for its lending by borrowing from international capital markets.
-NIB's bonds have achieved the highest possible credit rating, AAA/Aaa, from the renowned rating agencies Standard & Poor’s and Moody’s.
-This impressive rating is a testament to the Bank's commitment to providing reliable and sustainable financing solutions.

 Structure and management

 Each member country designates a Governor to the Bank's Board of Governors, which is the supreme decision-making body.
 The Control Committee is the Bank's supervisory body.
 The Board of Directors makes policy decisions concerning the operations and approves the financial transactions proposed by NIB's President.